 While no group has yet claimed official responsibility for the attacks, it seems likely that the Kurdish political parties targeted in these recent strikes were attacked for their affiliation with the United States (which would therefore make them traitorous by al Qaeda’s standards).
 The terrorist group is issuing a disturbing ultimatum to Muslims around the world; namely, to cease any efforts to help or work with those who are dismantling al Qaeda, upon penalty of death.
 At the end of the biography of Abu Al-Qaqa is a fatwa justifying his murder as a traitor.
 The letter then demands, “we call upon our mujahadeen brothers in Syria, in general, and spread throughout our dear Iraq, in particular, to take care of this heretic and to slaughter him as they would slaughter a sheep.”

 Muslim support in the war on terror is indispensable and necessary.
 Only Muslims are capable of religiously delegitimizing al Qaeda and its activities, and now the war has spread to attack them specifically.
 As a result of this new strategy of terrorist groups, and in order to maintain our partnership in the war on terror with Muslims around the globe, we must offer further protection to our allies and not allow them to be intimidated.
 Al Qaeda demonizes America and the West and threatens Muslims who wish to achieve change without resorting to terrorism.
 We need to provide reassurance and incentives to Muslims affirming that nonviolent reform will ultimately lead to a more peaceful existence for everyone.

-— Rita Katz is the director of the SITE Institute, based in Washington, D.C.
-Josh Devon is an analyst at the SITE Institute.
+–Rita Katz is the director of the nonprofit SITE Institute, based in Washington, D.C. and author of Terrorist Hunter.
+Josh Devon is a senior analyst at the SITE Institute.